Studying online

 Outcomes

-Students are able to (1) develop their understanding of the ethical and regulatory frameworks which set the standards of conduct and professional practice expected for Registered Psychologists.; (2) apply the National Practice Standards, APS Code of Ethics, Mental Health First Aid and relevant legislation to a range of contexts to make appropriate decisions within the work context.; (3) confidently discuss and critique the professional responsibilities and standards expected of a Psychologist operating within the IO landscape including understanding how their role will change when working with individuals, groups and organisations and at primary, secondary and tertiary levels of intervention.; and (4) characterise how placement activity, and the process of administering your placement, is a key aspect of demonstrating your ability to practice safely and competently..
+Students are able to (1) develop their understanding of the ethical and regulatory frameworks which set the standards of culturally responsive conduct and professional practice expected for Registered Psychologists.; (2) apply the Psychology Board Code of Conduct, National Practice Standards, APS Code of Ethics, Mental Health First Aid and other relevant legislation to a range of contexts in a culturally responsive and reflexive manner to make appropriate decisions within the work context.; (3) confidently discuss the professional responsibilities and standards expected of a Psychologist operating within the IO landscape including understanding how their role will change when working with individuals, groups and organisations and at primary, secondary and tertiary levels of intervention.; and (4) understand how placement activity, and the process of administering your placement, is a key aspect of demonstrating your ability to practice in a culturally safe and competently manner..

 Assessment